jadell/neo4jphp/README.md

     getType() : string
 Return the index type, one of `Index::TypeNode` or `Index::TypeRelationship`.

+    query(string $query) : array
+Find Nodes or Relationships matching the given query (query language is Lucene).

+    queryOne($query) : mixed
+Find the first Node or Relationship matching the given query (query language is Lucene).
+Returns null if no match is found.

     remove(mixed $entity, string $key=null, mixed $value=null) : boolean
 Remove the given Node or Relationship from the index.
 If given, $value must be scalar.